 The techniques you adopt depend on the amount of cash you want to save.

+Over £85,000.
 For those with bigger savings, in the unlikely event a bank or building society went bust, the golden rule is not to put more than £85,000 in any one financial institution.
 Spread your savings around a number of accounts.
 Just use the tool above to check they genuinely are separate institutions.

 100% safe ways to save